chan-bigdata/project-website/_posts/2026-08-25-beyond-top-k-building-search-confidence-guardrails-for-agentic-ai-with-opensearch.md

 Several characteristics of raw retrieval scores make them unreliable as a trust signal for autonomous action:

-- **Scores are not normalized across methods.** BM25 scores commonly range from 0 to 25 or higher, while cosine similarity for vector search sits between 0 and 1.
+- **Scores are not normalized across methods.** BM25 scores are theoretically unbounded and in practice commonly fall in the 0 to 15 range, while L2 distance for vector search sits between 0 and 1.
 Comparing or combining them directly is comparing different scales.
 - **Scores are not comparable across queries.** A BM25 score of 8.5 on one query does not represent the same relevance as 8.5 on another, because scores depend on term frequencies and corpus statistics specific to each query.
-- **There is no "I don't know" signal.** Top-K always returns K results.
-Absence of a relevant document looks identical to presence of one where the agent receives a ranked list either way.
+- **There is no "I don't know" signal.** For vector (k-NN) queries, Top-K returns K results by construction; for BM25, an irrelevant query returns either no hits or hits with very low scores.
+In neither case does the agent get an explicit signal that nothing is good enough, and a low-but-nonzero score is easy to mistake for a usable answer.
-- **Errors cascade.** In iterative tool use, one weak retrieval propagates.
-The agent reasons over wrong context and may take further actions that amplify the original mistake.

 ## Setting up the base: common approaches and their gaps